Garbancito the Little Chickpea: Spanish Folktale

 • What does Garbancito mean?

-• Is Garbancito the same story as Patufet?
+• Is Garbancito the same as Patufet?

 • What is the main lesson of Garbancito?